oussamahamdaoui/forgJs/README.md

 # Quick start

-Install it via npm by running `npm i @cesium133/forgjs`
+Install ForgJS using npm by running `npm i @cesium133/forgjs`

 ## Your first validator